Leith Hill from Holmwood Station - 14th March 2026

 The narrow path at the start was very muddy indeed, and required a kind of wide-legged snow-plough action to navigate it without wellies.
 Any initial mud will quickly clear our route-guide promised, though it took a little while before we made it to solid ground.
 When we did, we passed some impressive houses before reaching grassy meadows, contented sheep, and some great views.

 Through the woods, our path snaked its way past Astiebury Hill Fort.
 The scenery looked somehow alien, although perhaps it was the time of year.
-Given that we were heading to Leith Hill, it is perhaps unsurprising that much of the first part of the walk was mostly climb, certainly from Coldharbour up to the highest point in Surrey.
+Given that we were heading to Leith Hill, the highest point in the southeast of England, it is perhaps unsurprising that much of the first part of the walk was mostly climb, certainly from Coldharbour up to the tower.

 But the good thing about a climb (aside from the descent) is that it often comes with great views and this walk was full of them.
 We paused a while on the ascent from Coldharbour to break for the traditional granola fuel.